0xsonu/AWS_Backend/README.md

-# How to create a GraphQL API with AWS AppSync
+# GraphQL API with AWS AppSync and MongoDB Template

 An example serverless app created with SST.